How to Count Colored Cells in Excel with VBA (4 Methods)

 End Sub

-• Later, press the Run icon to run the codes and it will open an input box to select the sample color from the selected range.
+• Select the Run icon to run the code.
+It will open an input box to select the sample color from the selected range.

-Now see a notification box showing the cells count and sum along with the color code.
+A notification box showing the cells count and sum along with the color code is returned.

 Download Practice Workbook